Mrsbroaden/ticket-lifecycle/README.md

 </p>
 <p>
-Above, I am creating a new ticket as an end-user.
+Above, I am creating a new ticket as an end-user in the end-user portal.
 In my example, The end-user did not necessarily pick what kind of problem they were having in the "Help Topic" section, but did give a summary of their problem.
 This will give the agent a better idea of the end-user's issue.
 </p>
 <br />